4 Highlights from 2019: A year of partnerships

 “Sometimes we offer a service and allocate resources, and no one uses it…because we’ve never asked recipients of care what they want.
 When we engage community at the beginning, we can structure services, so they meet their needs,” she said.

-Partnerships will help Rwanda eliminate hepatitis C in less than four years.
+Partnerships will help Rwanda eliminate hepatitis C in less than five years.

 At the end of 2018, Rwanda committed to eliminating hepatitis C by 2024, but building on the progress the country has already made in eliminating the disease in a number of high risk sub-populations, strong leadership support, and an increasing population response, Rwanda believes that HCV elimination will be possible in less than five years.
 Achieving this goal will not only make Rwanda the first country to do so in sub-Saharan Africa, but will also place it way ahead of the 2030 World Health Organization’s global target for elimination.